-52nd Annual Report on Research
+55th Annual Report on Research

-Year Ending August 31, 2007
+Year Ending August 31, 2010

-American Chemical Society Petroleum Research Fund 1155 Sixteenth Street, NW, Washington, DC 20036 www.acsprf.org
+American Chemical Society Petroleum Research Fund 1155 Sixteenth Street, NW Washington, DC 20036 www.acsprf.org

-The reports and bibliographic information in this compilation were submitted by principal investigators and organizing chairs for the year ending August 31, 2007.
-Reports and bibliographic entries not received in time for inclusion in this volume will appear in the 53rd PRF Annual Report on Research.
+The reports and bibliographic information in this compilation were submitted by principal investigators and organizing chairs for the year ending August 31, 2010.
+Reports and bibliographic entries not received in time for inclusion in this volume will appear in the 56th ACS PRF Annual Report on Research.
 No reports were requested for research grants which had not been in effect for a full year.
-Copies of this report may be obtained gratis from The ACS Petroleum Research Fund, upon request.

-Copyright © 2008 by the American Chemical Society
+Copyright © 2011 by the American Chemical Society